submariner-io/submariner-website/src/content/quickstart/vsphere_aws/_index.md

 Submariner gateway nodes need to be able to accept IPsec traffic.
 For on-premises clusters behind corporate firewalls, the default IPsec UDP ports might be blocked.
 To overcome this, Submariner supports NAT Traversal (NAT-T) with the option to set custom non-standard ports.
 In this example, we use UDP 4501 and UDP 501.
-Ensure that those ports are allowed on the gateway node.
+Ensure that those ports are allowed on the gateway node and on the corporate firewall.

 Submariner also uses VXLAN to encapsulate traffic from the worker nodes to the gateway nodes.
 Ensure that firewall configuration on the vSphere cluster allows UDP 4800 across all the worker nodes.